vancouvercodingschool/code-102-guide/curriculum/class-01/facilitator/README.md

 Prepare them for the ambiguity by teaching them how to put themselves into a growth mindset.

 ## Miscellaneous Comments and Notes

-Lab 01a needs to be completed first.
-Consider

 At some point in the day, verify each student's computer has the latest operating system, and all security patches installed.